 Are you a singer?
 Many people use the terms vocalist and singer interchangeably.
-If you're wondering if it's fine for you to do so when deciding what to call yourself or how to introduce someone, you'll be fine to use either one.
+If you're wondering if it's okay for you to do so when deciding what to call yourself or how to introduce someone, you'll be fine to use either one.

 A vocalist is usually a person who uses their voice to perform music.
 A singer has a very similar term definition and is more commonly used than the term vocalist.

 In a time where singers and rappers often combine both talents to make songs, you may want to consider a rapper a vocalist.
-If you're looking for a more unique term to use when referring to a rapper who gets a little melodic here and there, they can technically be considered a vocalist in order to cover their skills as a rapper and a singer.
+If you're looking for a more unique term to use when referring to a rapper who gets a little melodic here and there, they can technically be considered a vocalist to cover their skills as a rapper and a singer.

-Even if a rapper isn't singing melodically, an argument can be made for the fact that a rapper still uses their voice as a way to express musical ideas rhythmically, so they are indeed a vocalist just as much a singer is.
+Even if a rapper isn't singing melodically, an argument can be made for the fact that a rapper still uses their voice as a way to express musical ideas rhythmically, so they are indeed a vocalist just as much as a singer is.
 The same can be said for a beatboxing artist as well.